-In this work, we assume that the weights $\parameters$, rather than being fixed, are distributed according to a probability distribution $p_{\parameters}$.\footnote{This includes architectures with both deterministic and stochastic weights, where the distribution over deterministic weights can be modeled as a Dirac delta function.} For any $x\in \mathbb{R}^{n_0},$ placing a distribution over the weights leads to a distribution over the outputs of the NN.
+In this work, we assume that the parameters \(\vw_k\) of each layer \(k\), rather than being fixed, are distributed according to a probability distribution $p_{\vw_k}$.\footnote{This includes architectures with both deterministic and stochastic parameters, where the distribution over deterministic parameters can be modeled as a Dirac delta function.} For any $x\in \mathbb{R}^{n_0},$ placing a distribution over the parameters leads to a distribution over the outputs of the NN.
 That is, $\bnn(x)$ is a random variable and $\{\bnn(x)\}_{x\in \mathbb{R}^{n_0}}$ is a stochastic process, which we call a \emph{stochastic neural network} (SNN) to emphasize its randomness \citep{yu2021simple}.
 In particular, $\bnn(x)$ follows a probability distribution $p_{nn(x)}$, which, as shown in \cite{adams2023bnn}, can be iteratively defined over the layers of the SNN.
-Specifically, as shown in Eqn.~\eqref{eq:p_nn(x),k} below, $p_{nn(x)}$ is obtained by recursively propagating through the layers of the NN architecture the distribution induced by the random weights at each layer.
-The propagation is obtained by marginalization of the output distribution at each layer with the distribution of the previous layer.
+Specifically, as shown in Eqn~\eqref{eq:p_nn(x),k} below, $p_{nn(x)}$ is obtained by recursively propagating through the layers of the NN architecture the distribution induced by the random parameters at each layer.
+The propagation is obtained by marginalization of the output distribution at each layer with the distribution of the previous layer: